Bnicola16/git-lab/answers.md

   (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   answers.md

+10)
+The changes have not been recorded locally.

+11)
+ ! [rejected]        main -> main (fetch first)
+error: failed to push some refs to 'https://github.com/Bnicola16/git-lab.git

+12)
+Yes since i pulled them from the Github repository it updated the README .md file locally.

+13)
+.  ..  .git  .gitignore  README.md  answers.md  git-lab-program.cc